-New Hope Community Church began in April of 1977.
-David Erickson, the founding pastor, led a congregation of 75 people in a worship/fellowship facility that, today, is the home of the New Hope Child Development Center.
+New Hope Community Church began in April of 1977 with David Erickson, the founding pastor, leading a congregation of 75 people in worship and fellowship.

 The worshipping body of NHCC aspires to make Christ known in every aspect of life; loving one another through authentic fellowship, while serving Christ through the church and missions with God-given gifts and talents.